aiman-al-masoud/deixiscript/docs/notes/notes.md

 Methods can be fetched from the prototypes, but what about instance properties?

 For instance properties copy the prototype using Wrapper.copy(), but beware of incompatibilities.

+Some kinds of relationships

+* is-a: inheritance, (eg: red is a color)
+* identity: objects are the same
+* equivalence: objects are logically equivalente
+* has-a: an object has a property